 As with most of the terms on this list, BIM is less a specific technology than it is a defining principle.
 It transcends the traditional measurement of the workplace as a two dimensional space, into one that that includes ideas about how space is used, where people are and how the use of space changes over time.
-It is a direct response to the changing nature of work and seeks to make the most efficient use of a building and provide the individuals who use it with the most they are doing.
-It provides the information needed to make informed decisions about the design and management of a particular building and to monitor how that changes over time.
+It is a direct response to the changing nature of work and seeks to make the most efficient use of a building and provide the individuals who use it with the most effective space for whatever task office [insight]